-The purpose of a Unit Linked Group Gratuity Plans is to provide the employees a lump sum benefit on their exit.
+The purpose of a Unit Linked Group Gratuity Plans is to provide the employees with a lump sum benefit on their exit.
 This benefit is called gratuity.
+A Unit Linked Group Gratuity Plan is a retirement benefit plan that combines a gratuity benefit with investment options in the stock market.
+The payouts are based on the market performance.
 When a policy holder goes for a group gratuity plan from an insurance provider, he is levied with the following charges:

 Fund Management Charge:

-As per the clearance from Insurance Regulatory and Development Authority (IRDA), the rate of this fund management charge may increase but usually stays below 1.5% of the total fund per annum.
+As per the clearance from the Insurance Regulatory and Development Authority (IRDA), the rate of this fund management charge may increase but usually stays below 1.5% of the total fund per annum.
 Fund Management Charge is subjected to taxes and cess as per laws applicable.
-Fund Management Charge for different funds are guaranteed for entire policy term of one year.
+Fund Management charges for different funds are guaranteed for the entire policy term of one year.

 Premium Allocation Charge

 Insurance companies spends some amount of money on distributor fee, underwriting expenses of the policy as well as medical expenses.
 Premium allocation charges are levied to offset for all such expenses.

 Premium allocation charges are deducted upfront and the remaining money gets invested

 in the chosen policy.
 Insurance and Regulatory and Development Authority has set guidelines to ensure a cap on Premium allocation charges from the fifth year onward.
 But the matter of fact is that, the premium allocation charges in the first few years are significantly high.

 Policy administration charge is deducted as the administrative expenses incurred by the Insurance company for maintaining the policy.
 Costs for paperwork, premium intimation are included under this charge.
 Policy administration Charge is usually levied monthly.
 It can be either same throughout the policy year or it can increase at the pre-determined rate.